causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 Function: Represents a block node.

-A [Block](ast_package_classes.md#class-block) is a structure consisting of a pair of matching braces and an optional sequence of expression declarations within them, referred to as a "block."
+A [Block](ast_package_classes.md#class-block) is a structure consisting of a pair of matching curly braces and an optional sequence of expression declarations within them, referred to as a "block."

 Parent Type: